dumb-stuff/improvmx_py/docs/domain.md

 ```py
 improvmxpy.Domain().CheckMXDomain()
 ```
-This function will check your dns
+This function will check your dns configuration on your domain